-This guidance only concerns the Entrance Assessment Test sat on Wednesday 11 and Thursday 12 December, which prospective pupils will sit as part of their Entrance Assessment Day at Forest.
+This guidance only concerns the Entrance Assessment Test sat on Thursday 11 and Friday 12 December, which prospective pupils will sit as part of their Entrance Assessment Day at Forest.
 For more information regarding the interview and the collaborative task please see the 11+ Entry Guidelines.

-Why was a new assessment test introduced at Forest?
+Why was Quest assessment test introduced at Forest?